lizardzhou/Dyssol/source/multiDim.rst

 |

 To avoid such mistake, the **transformation matrices (TM)** is applied for calculation of unit outlets.
 TM describe laws of material transition between classes.
-Each entry of TM describes a fraction of material that passes from one class to another.
+Each entry of TM describes a fraction of material that passes from one operation unit to another.
 The calculation of TM is based on different model functions.

 You can find another example for the screen unit showing the application of TM in Dyssol.